 If the application schema consists of a User table and you are using database authentication, you need to ensure that this table has NOT-NULL fields corresponding to the following variables:

 Note-1: If your User table does not have fields corresponding to the above five fields, you need to create the missing fields in your application database User table prior to using the fastCode Application Generator.
-Similarly, you need to ensure that these five fields are NOT-NULL fields.
+Similarly, you need to ensure that these fields are NOT-NULL fields.

 Note-2: The last field, the IsEmailConfirmed field is only necessary if you have selected the User Registration add-on module in the previous step.